 💖 Best Area for first-timers: | Chiang Mai Old City |

-1. Old City, where to stay in Chiang Mai for first-timers
+Best areas to stay in Chiang Mai for first-time tourists are:

 Founded more than 700 years ago, Chiang Mai’s famous Old City lies within the moat and ruins of the old fort.
 The area is roughly a kilometer square.
 There are a few roads that run through from North to South and East to West, but much of the area is a delightful maze of small streets and alleys that are full of temples, monuments, and old architecture.

 Exploring the maze of streets and alleys that comprise Chiang Mai’s Old City is a must.
-You should start from the central square at Tha Phae Gate, which forms the epicenter of Chiang Mai.
-Thapae Gate is the main gate, one of four gates to enter the Chiang Mai old city, located on each side of the walls.
+You should start from the central square at Tha Phae Gate, one of four gates to enter the Chiang Mai old city, located on each side of the walls.

-Meanwhile, Wat Phra Singh, also known as The Monastery of the Lion Buddha or The temple of the Lion Buddha houses revered and very old Buddha images.
+- the Wat Phra Singh, known as the Monastery of the Lion Buddha or temple of the Lion Buddha, houses a very old Buddha images.
 It has classic Lanna-style temple architecture in Northern Thailand as it was built in the 14th century when Chiang Mai was the capital of the Lanna Kingdom.

-Another must-see is the Wat Chiang Man which is set in the northeast corner of the old walled part of Chiang Mai.
+- the Wat Chiang Man, located in the northeast corner of the old walled part of Chiang Mai.
 It was built in 1296 by King Mengrai, the founder of Chiang Mai.

 Chiang Mai has endless Buddhist temples that date back a few hundred years.
 You can also find Wat Bupparam and the old monastery of Wat Phan Tao within the Old Town.

 If you walk straight from this gate to Rachadamnoen Road, you will find the famous Sunday Walking Street.
-Home to hundreds of stalls, the Sunday Walking Street night market offers some of the best crafts, arts, and food in the Northern Thailand region.
-Remember to bargain!
+Home to hundreds of stalls, this night market offers some of the best crafts, arts, and food in the Northern Thailand region.
+Remember to pratice your bargain skill!

-There are also Sompet Market, and the Saturday Market (Wualai Walking Street Market) on the Wulai Rd, which is also home to several traditional silver workshops.
+There are also the Saturday Market (Wualai Walking Street Market) on the Wulai Rd, which is also home to several traditional silver workshops.
+The street start from Chiang Mai Gate up to Tippanet Road are closed for the market.

 Chiang Mai was the centre of the Lanna Kingdom, you can learn about its lifestyle, history, and culture of the Lanna people through 18 exhibition rooms at the the interesting Lana Folklife Museum, a white colonial-style two-storey building.